|

 help by pressing the hump to the chair backrest while sitting or to the

-attachment of muscles and ligaments are deviated to concave side in the
+attachment of muscles and ligaments are curved to the concave side in rotated

-rotated vertebrae, a clear sign they have been exposed to a prolonged stress.
+vertebrae, a clear sign they have been exposed to a prolonged stress.
+They

-Derotation and diminished hump can be achieved by the
+from the body axis.
+Derotation and diminished hump can be

-asymmetric loading, however, vertebrae and ribs are transformed, making it
+vertebrae and ribs are transformed, making it difficult or

 impossible to return to the initial state (Hawes &